Your Complete Guide to Successful Employee Recognition Programs

-But while there are many benefits of employee recognition programs, many organizations still struggle to do recognition well.
+There are many benefits of employee recognition programs, but many organizations still struggle to do recognition well.

 What is the best way to give employee recognition?
-How do you recognize remote workers?
 What is the ROI of an employee recognition program?
 How can you build a program that employees will use?

 If you’d like to learn more about how O.C.
-Tanner can help you with your employee engagement programs, please reach out to us.
+Tanner can help you with your employee recognition programs, please reach out to us.

 What are employee recognition programs?